Brno: Transport

 Brno-Tuřany Airport is an international airport located about 7.5 km southeast of Brno's city centre.
-In 2024, it recorded a passenger volume of 749,513 and a cargo throughput of 11,803 tonnes, a slight increase over the previous year.
-Two major carriers, Ryanair and Aegean, and other airlines, including Smartwings, AeroItalia and Air Montenegro, operate scheduled services to European destinations, but the airport primarily serves seasonal charter flights.
-Brno-Tuřany also serves as a police helicopter base, the only one outside of Prague.
-There is also the municipal Medlánky Airport, which serves as a hub for ultralight general aviation and recreational activities, including hot air balloon flying, gliding, and model aircraft.
-The airport is home to Aeroklub Brno-Medlánky, which also operates the airfield.
+In 2024, it recorded a passenger volume of 749,153 and a cargo throughput of 11,803 tonnes, a slight increase over the previous year.
+Ryanair and other airlines including Smartwings, AeroItalia, Aegean and Air Montenegro, operate scheduled services to European destinations; however, the airport primarily serves seasonal charter flights.
+Brno-Tuřany also serves as a police helicopter base, the only such facility outside of Prague.
+Separately, the municipal Medlánky Airport, located to the north, serves as a hub for ultralight general aviation and recreational activities, including hot air balloon flying, gliding, and model aircraft.
+The airport is home to Aeroklub Brno-Medlánky, which also operates the facility.

 Cycling is a popular and widespread activity in Brno, due to the city's favorable topography.
 Despite Brno's car-centric layout and limited availability of bike lanes, 4% of the city's residents use bicycles as a means of transportation.
 There are seven well-maintained bicycle paths, including those along the Svratka and Svitava rivers, totaling 114 km.
 Regional bike routes include a 76 km bikeway to Vienna.
 Additionally, several hiking trails maintained by the Czech Tourist Club (KČT) pass through or near Brno, including the Stezka Českem national trail and numerous local marked trails.
 As of 2025, two bicycle-sharing companies operated in Brno: Nextbike and Rekola.
-Bolt and Lime operate a fleet of rental scooters.
+Lime is the sole operator of shared rental scooters.
 In 2024, approximately 16,000 residents used bike-sharing services for 160,000 journeys, covering a distance of 276,000 km.